 For out of Staters, the dreamiest time to come to Vermont is in autumn, when the Green Mountains blaze in orange, yellow, and red.
 Each year, the timing of peak Foliage season is scrutinized, and hotly anticipated, so you have to book rooms long in advance for top hotels – just in case.

-Come other times, and you might catch a break (in price) at the following romantic hotels and inns in Vermont.
+Come other times, and you might catch a break (in price) at the following romantic hotels and inns for a Vermont weekend getaway.

 11 Great Romantic Hotels in Vermont

 The Four Chimneys Inn, a grand, Federal style 11-room lodging in Bennington VT is perfect for couples seeking the Victorian-age “summer in the mountains” experience along with lightening fast wi-fi access.

 What makes it romantic?
 Delicate chandeliers dangle over Jacuzzi tubs, adding another layer of romantic flair to already stylish bathrooms.
 Guest rooms delight sojourners with fresh bedding, punches of color, and gas fireplaces: a tough-to-get-right convergence of modern and timeless furnishings, successfully pulled off here.

 Innkeepers are happy to add champagne, balloons, cake, and whatever your heart desires (within reason) to impress that certain someone in your life.
 Four Chimneys even has an Elopement Package.

 Hotel Vermont, a chic boutique, is everything an upscale Burlington VT hotel should be.

 What makes it romantic?
 It’s a great fit for the eco-minded duo, with bikes for guests to use so as to tamp down their carbon footprint.
 Rooms and common areas are decked out in natural materials – in a sturdy, eye pleasing way.